iAiBel/iAiBel/README.md

 ## 🎯 Career Goal

-I'm currently seeking a **Data Science internship** where I can:
-- Apply my technical and analytical skills
-- Gain hands-on experience
+I'm looking for opportunities in Data Science to:
-- Contribute to impactful projects in tech and healthcare
+-Apply my technical and analytical skills to real-world challenges -Gain hands-on experience with data-driven projects -Contribute to impactful initiatives in technology and healthcare
 ---

 ## ✨ About the nickname